 The following may help.

-• Use an evidence-based app (eg, NHS Quit Smoking, Smoke Free – Stop Smoking Now) to help set your goals and track your progress.
+- Use an evidence-based app such as NHS Quit Smoking, Smoke Free – Stop Smoking Now, to help set your goals and track your progress.
 Switch to nicotine patches or other forms of nicotine replacement therapy to help manage any cravings.
-This includes nasal sprays or e-cigarettes.
+This may include nasal sprays or e-cigarettes.

 How to manage your smoking triggers

-• Understand your triggers.
+- Understand your triggers.
 Everyone is unique.
 Take the time to understand your triggers to help you plan ahead, avoid them or manage them if they do arise.
+It might help to adopt healthy habits to replace unhealthy habits.
+So instead of smoking you could read a book or clean up.

-• Have a plan of action.
+- Have a plan of action.
 Have go-to strategies in place that you can turn to if you’re tempted to smoke.
 This can really reduce your chances of relapse.
 One simple idea is taking five deep breaths to help you relax.
+Make an ‘if-then’ plan to plan ahead for situations when you think you’ll want to smoke.
+For example, “if my colleague asks to go for a smoke, then I will say no thanks I’m quitting”.
+This can help you to stick to new habits.

-• Distract yourself.
-Cravings only last for around five minutes, so by the time you’ve rung a friend, watched a funny video or played with your dog, they should have passed.
+- Distract yourself.
+Cravings only last for a short time, so by the time you’ve rung a friend, watched a funny video or played with your dog, they should have passed.
 You can then move on with your day.
+Exercise might also help to distract you, such as brisk walking.

 Now you know that smoking changes your brain chemistry in a way that can make it hard to stop.
 But also, that the way you act and the things you do can keep you addicted.